Vanishing orders, suspensions and zero degree Tur\'an densities: Abstract

 For integers $1\le \ell<k$, the $\ell$-degree Tur\'an density $\pi_\ell(F)$ measures the minimum $\ell$-degree threshold that forces a copy of a fixed $k$-uniform hypergraph $F$, generalizing both the classical Tur\'an density $\pi_1$ and the codegree Tur\'an density $\pi_{k-1}$.
 Motivated by Erd\H{o}s' characterization of $k$-graphs with zero Tur\'an density, we study the structural implications of vanishing $\ell$-degree Tur\'an density.

-We prove for every uniformity $k\ge 3$ that if $\pi_2(F)=0$, then $F$ admits a $2$-vanishing order—a global vertex ordering under which all edges align canonically.
-This provides a higher-degree analogue of the classical fact that $\pi_1(F)=0$ forces $k$-partiteness, and identifies a structural obstruction to vanishing $2$-degree Tur\'an density.
-As an application, we show that, unlike $\pi_1$, $\pi_2$ accumulates at $0$.
-For $3\le \ell\le k-1$, we also obtain weaker necessary conditions for $\pi_\ell(F)=0$.
+Our main result concerns the case $\ell=2$.
+We prove that, for every $k\ge3$, if a $k$-graph $F$ satisfies $\pi_2(F)=0$, then $F$ admits a $2$-vanishing order, that is, a global vertex ordering under which all edges align canonically with respect to their pairs.
+This extends to all uniformities a structural phenomenon previously known for $3$-graphs, and gives a higher-degree analogue of the classical fact that $\pi_1(F)=0$ forces $F$ to be $k$-partite.
+In particular, the absence of a $2$-vanishing order is a structural obstruction to vanishing $2$-degree Tur\'an density.

+We also establish a suspension principle connecting consecutive degree parameters.
+Given a $(k-1)$-graph $F$, let $\mathcal S_F$ be the $k$-graph obtained by adding an apex vertex $v$ and replacing each edge $e\in E(F)$ with $v\cup e$.
+We show that, for $2\le \ell<k$, $\pi_{\ell}(\mathcal S_F)=0$ if and only if $\pi_{\ell-1}(F)=0$.
+This provides a bridge between different degree Tur\'an densities and allows vanishing results to be lifted across uniformities and degree parameters.
+As an application, we prove that except the classical Tur\'an density, all other degree Tur\'an densities accumulate at zero.

-The proof combines random geometric building blocks, a design-theoretic gluing scheme, and random sparsification to reconcile positive $2$-degree with local vanishing structure.
+The proof of our main result combines random geometric building blocks, a design-theoretic gluing scheme, and random sparsification to reconcile positive $2$-degree with local vanishing structure.